Mustafa-Vienna/PetAdoption/README.md

 - **Adoption Status Tracking**
   - Add an adoption status indicator on each pet listing to inform users if the pet is still available or has been adopted.
 This feature will help users know the availability of each pet more clearly.

 - **User Activity Dashboard**
   - Implement a dashboard where users can view all their recent activities, such as posts, comments, and interactions.
 This feature would provide users with a centralized overview of their contributions and engagement on the platform.

+- **Automated Tag Management**
+  - Implement automated tagging logic to dynamically assign tags to posts based on user interactions and activity:
+    - **Fresh Tag**: Automatically assign the *Fresh* tag to newly created posts so they can stand out as recent contributions.
+    - **Hot Tag**: Automatically assign the *Hot* tag to posts that have over 50 likes and more than 10 comments, highlighting them as engaging and popular content within the community.
+    - **Featured Tag**: Automatically assign the *Featured* tag to posts that have over 100 likes and more than 30 comments, recognizing them as exceptional and widely appreciated content.
+  - This feature will reduce the manual work for admins and ensure tags remain accurate and reflective of real-time activity.

+### Known Issues

+- Currently, tag assignment (*Fresh*, *Hot*, and *Featured*) is managed manually by the admin, which can delay updates and limit scalability.
+Automating this process will address these issues and improve the user experience.

 ## Credits